Glossary

 A participant is paid and unpaid attendance at a workshop or other activity where they are actively engaged in making, creating, or learning.
 Digital and online participants are recorded separately. (see also audiences)

 Two or more organisations or individuals working together to use the expertise and resources provided by each partner to develop and/or deliver a project.
-A partnership has a clear benefit to both partners.
+A partnership has a clear benefit to the partners.

 A professional artist or arts and cultural worker must have a commitment to arts/cultural work as a major aspect of their working life, even if this work is not the main source of their income.
 The term professional is intended to indicate a degree of training, experience or manner of working that allows their work to be assessed against the highest practiced standards in their relevant artform or discipline.